TS ORM SDK

 await dogSubscription.readyPromise;

-// If we used OrmDiscreteSubscription, the signalObject type would be array or object.
+// If we used OrmDiscreteSubscription, the signalObject type would be an array or object.

 const dogSet: DeepSignal<Set<Dog>> = dogSubscription.signalObject;